 With our final year IB students currently finishing off many of their internal assessments and other requirements, it has struck me once again just how diverse this programme is.

-The 30+ boys who have opted into the Diploma programme take a total of over 20 different subjects ranging from the arts, the sciences, languages, maths, humanities, and literature.
+The students who have opted into the Diploma programme take a total of over 20 different subjects ranging from the arts, the sciences, languages, maths, humanities, and literature.
 There are also over 20 different staff members who teach in this programme – in this respect it can be considered the largest department in the school.
 A stated goal of the Diploma is that graduates will experience a broad education across the disciplines mentioned above.
-Whether your passion is learning Russian, astrophysics, or honing your business acumen, there is something here for everyone.
+Whether your passion is sustainability, astrophysics, or honing your business acumen, there is something here for everyone.

-Students are also re-working their drafts of their Extended Essays (EE) ready for submission later this term.
+Students have completed their Extended Essays (EE).
 EE’s are a 4000 word research paper on any topic the boys wish to pursue.
 This is a great opportunity for boys to develop the necessary skills and self-management to develop a piece of tertiary level research.
-Topics currently on the go include “What are the conceptual, cultural, and thematic reasons that the original Star Wars movies were received better than the latter ones?”, In what ways does Orwell’s Animal Farm portray a Napoleonic leadership style?”, or …(fill in your own topic you’d love to investigate).

-With over 20% of our Year 12 students opting to complete the International Baccalaureate Diploma (IB Diploma), there is a groundswell of support for the challenges and opportunities that this pathway offers our students.
-If this opportunity sounds like you please talk to Mr Knopp (IB Coordinator) and attend the information evening later this term.
+With current interest of our students indicating and opting to complete the International Baccalaureate Diploma (IB Diploma), there is a groundswell of support for the challenges and opportunities that this pathway offers our students.
+If this opportunity sounds like you please talk to Mr Porter (IB Coordinator) and/or follow the links below for more information.